-The 800,000 fish will be incubated, reared, and released volitionally at the Klickitat River Hatchery.
-The fish will be released volitionally from the hatchery starting in May at a size of 12 to15 fpp.
+Fish will be incubated, reared, and released volitionally at the Klickitat River Hatchery.
+The fish will be released volitionally from the hatchery starting in April at a size of 12 to15 fpp.
 All juveniles produced from the existing HOR broodstock will be adipose-clipped so that they may be targeted in selective fisheries.
-Approximately 17% of both groups will be tagged with a CWT to determine overall survival and harvest rates in ocean, mainstem Columbia River, and Subbasin fisheries.
-Broodstock will be managed to achieve a PNI of 0.67 over time.
+Approximately 17% of all groups will be tagged with a CWT to determine overall survival and harvest rates in ocean, mainstem Columbia River, and Subbasin fisheries.
+In the final transition period and years beyond, broodstock will be managed to achieve a PNI of 0.67 over time.
 This objective will be achieved by controlling the number of hatchery fish spawning naturally and NOR adults used as broodstock.